London Exhibitions Guide 2021 | Last Updated 24.08.21

 While the rest of us were steadfastly refusing to learn how to bake sourdough or learn Japanese, David Hockney spent the pandemic painting on his iPad.
 He’s created a series of 116 new and optimistic works “in praise of the natural world”.
 It’s bright, it’s sunny, and it’s just the thing to help clear the cobwebs out of your brain right now.

-Details: The Arrival of Spring is being shown in the Royal Academy’s Main Galleries until 1 August, and then will be reinstalled in the Gabrielle Jungels-Winkler Galleries from 11 August until 26 September.
-The exhibition will include the same works in both locations.
+Details: The Arrival of Spring is being shown in the Gabrielle Jungels-Winkler Galleries at the Royal Academy until 26 September.
 You can get tickets (£19–£21) right here.

 Sneakers Unboxed Exhibition | Design Museum